MokhaLeee/fe8u-cskillsys-kernel/docs/Memory.md

 #include "Tools/Tool Helpers.txt"    // EventAssembler helper
 ```

+> [!NOTE]
+> For now, we use the vanilla msg data location to put kernel .text section, so that the kernel can run at in-BL range space.
+In exchange, the vanilla TextTable and text content have been reduced and redirected to the .data section of the kernel.
+Since we've only cut the story text from the original game, this won't affect custom game development.

 ## Font space

 Free space at `0x0EFB2E0` is used to insert font data for further multi-language support, which is also a reserved space.